ronnydw/data-science-projects/sp500-stock-analysis/README.md

 * Only S&P 500 index stocks, biased to big US companies
 * We are using data of the past 5 year, a period with continuous rise of stock prices.
 This might influence stocks that are well typically well performing in a bullish market.
 These same stocks might not perform so well in a bearish market.

+## Future work
+* One year as investment horizon was used in this exercise.
+Others investment horizons can be investigated from 1 month to 2 years (possible additional data needed, upto 10 years is avaible from yahoo, for longer investing horizons)
+* Other asset classes can be investigated like bonds and commodities
+* Fundamental data can be included in the model (eg sales, revenues, R&D investments, ...)
+* Stocks from other than the US market can be investigated, eg Europe, developing countries
+* Rolling values of return and risk can be calculated and studied for each ticker, and be compared with the index

 ## Conclusions
 * It is very hard to beat the market (S&P500 index)
-* There is no assurance that past performance is an accurate predictor of the future
+* There is no assurance that past performance is an accurate predictor of the future!

 ## Acknowledgements
 Thanks to Kaggle and Yahoo for making historical stock prices data available for research